AmahleZuma/Zen-Bank/README.md

 4. Have that information be updated in the 'Recent History' section of the Dash page.
 5. Have that information be updated in the 'History' section of the History page.
 6. Add a visibility option for the password. ✅ Done!
 (13/09/2025)
-7. Watch a video on LocalStorage so that I can achieve TODO sections 4 and 3.
+7. Watch a video on LocalStorage so that I can achieve TODO sections 4 and 3. ✅ Done!
+The video was too boring so I had to use Qwen and w3schools (19/09/2025)